Neurosurgery Hirslanden Zurich - Prof. Dr Ralf A. Kockro

 Perfect Surgery Planning with a Virtual 3-D Simulator

 The precondition for a successful surgery is equally careful planning.
 Especially with inaccessible and highly sensitive structures such as the brain, every step must be well considered.
-PD Dr. Kockro, and the Hirslanden Clinic have a unique virtual reality surgery planning system for this purpose.
-In the high-resolution three-dimensional simulator, which combines all image data from MRI and CT, PD Dr. Kockro can simulate the entire surgery in advance.
+Prof. Dr Kockro, and the Hirslanden Clinic have a unique virtual reality surgery planning system for this purpose.
+In the high-resolution three-dimensional simulator, which combines all image data from MRI and CT, Prof. Dr Kockro can simulate the entire surgery in advance.
 Among others, this enables him to identify the best entry path and potential danger spots.

 Medical Excellence - Also in Science, Research and Teaching

-Another of PD Dr. Kockro's passions is teaching and training young colleagues at the medical universities of Mainz and Zurich.
+Another of Prof. Dr Kockro's passions is teaching and training young colleagues at the medical universities of Mainz and Zurich.

 Special Field Microneurosurgery